 |

-In 2021, investment activity in Ruse district came close to the national average.
-The number of enterprises reached 55 per 1,000 people, compared to 60 per 1,000 people in the country.
-FTA acquisition expenditures continue to rise and have reached 2,700 BGN/person.
-FDI flows have gone up to 2,200 EUR/person.
-Production value per capita in the district has also grown and remains relatively high – 32,100 BGN/person.
-Utilization of European funds in Ruse has registered a significant increase and for the first time exceeds the average level in the country.
-By 30 June 2023, payments made in the district to beneficiaries under EU operational programs amounted to 2,862 BGN/person, against 2,836 BGN/person nationally.
+Investment and business activity in Ruse district is growing and is relatively good.
+The number of enterprises reached 65 per 1,000 population in 2022, compared to 70 per 1,000 population in the country.
+TFA acquisition expenditures continue to rise and have reached 3,700 BGN/person.
+FDI flows have gone up to 2,800 EUR/person.
+Production value per employed person has also grown and remains relatively high – 135,000 BGN.
+A significant increase, which puts Ruse in the first place in this category, is observed in the share of export earnings in net sales revenue – 58%, versus 29% nationally.
+Spending on research and development has risen to 99 BGN per capita and is higher than in most districts.
+Utilization of European funds in Ruse has also increased rapidly and exceeds the average level in the country per capita.
+By 30 June 2024, payments made in the district to beneficiaries under EU operational programs amounted to 3,275 BGN/person, against 3,175 BGN/person nationally.
 Within the district, the leader in utilization of EU funding is Byala municipality.

 Number of non-financial companies per 1,000 people (2022) |